wotzebra/laravel-verification-code/README.md

 ### Custom Notification
 If you want to use a custom notification to send the verification code, you can create your own notification class which should extend the `VerificationCodeCreatedInterface`.
 Make sure you don't forget to pass the verification code to the mail.

+### Custom Model
+If you want to use a custom verification code model, you can create your own verification code class which should extend the `VerificationCode`.

 ### Queue
 If your notification is queueable, you can  define the queue that will be used for the notification.